DeeKahy/p7-The-Breadening/README.md

     └── ...
 ```

-**Download UPPAAL TRON:**
+**Download TRON:**
-- Visit the UPPAAL website to download the appropriate version for your system
+- Visit the TRON website to download the appropriate version for your system
 - Extract the archive to the parent directory (one level above this repo)
-- Ensure the `tron` executable is at `../uppaal-tron-1.5-linux/tron` relative to this repo
+- Ensure the `tron` executable is at `../uppaal-tron-1.5-linux/tron` relative to this repo (version string matters)

 **For Linux users:** You may need to install 32-bit libraries: